-On April 15, 2013, Marathon Monday in Boston – 38 year old Heather Abbott of Newport, Rhode Island set out on an annual tradition with several of her friends.
+On April 15, 2013, Marathon Monday in Boston – 38 year old Heather Abbott of Newport, RI set out on an annual tradition with several of her friends.
 They would attend the Red Sox home game and then walk over to Boylston Street to watch the marathoners cross the finish line.

 Two bombs exploded in the crowd of well-wishers that afternoon.
 Heather was impacted by the second blast and literally blown into the entrance of a nearby restaurant.
 Former New England Patriots lineman Matt Chatham and his wife, Erin, saw Heather in the bloody aftermath and carried her to safety.